 Mammary tumors can be small, simple nodules or large, aggressive, metastatic growths.
 With early detection and prompt treatment, even some of the more serious tumors can be successfully treated.

 There are multiple types of mammary tumors in dogs.
 Approximately 50% of all mammary tumors in dogs are benign, and the other 50% are … Read the rest

 A distichia is an eyelash that arises from an abnormal spot on the eyelid of a dog.
 Distichiae usually exit from the duct of the meibomian gland at the eyelid margin.
 They are usually multiple and sometimes more than one arises from a duct.
 They can affect either the upper or lower eyelid and are usually bilateral.
 The lower eyelids of dogs usually have no eyelashes.
 Distichiae usually cause no symptoms because the lashes are soft, but they can irritate the eye and cause tearing, squinting, inflammation, and corneal ulcers and scarring.
 Treatment options include manual removal, electrolysis, electrocautery, cryotherapy, and surgery.

 In veterinary medicine, some canine breeds are affected by distichiasis more frequently than others: Cocker Spaniel, Dachshund (especially the miniature longhaired Dachshund), Bulldog, Pekingese, Yorkshire Terrier, Flat-Coated Retriever, Shetland Sheepdog, Poodle, Elo (dog).

-Distichia can cause… Read the rest
+Distichia can cause redness of the eye, increased eye … Read the rest